-Objective: something you the end of this lesson, you should be able to ask for ething you want in a shopping situation, to under- nd simple units of weight.
+Objective: something you this lesson, you should be able to ask for want in a shopping situation, to under- inits of weight.
 Translation of Dialogue Shopkeeper: How are you today?
 Customer Fine thanks I want a kilo of apples, half a kilo of rice, and a quarter of a kilo of sugar Shopkeeper Anything else?
 Customer Yes.
 I want some bread too.
 Shopkeeper O K That's 200 ougiya.
 Customer Here you are Shopkeeper Thanks Activities the dialogue by practicing the lines with or classmate icimation ask each other questions regarding the in- in the dialogue.
-(For example, "How matches" Suggestions Use names of 3-4 items market lass tea or mid-morning snack.
+(For example, "How matches" Suggestions Use names of 3-4 stems market lass tea or mid-morning snack.
 Learn the the items you will need in Arabic.
-Choose and go in groups of two to a shop or the Get only small quantities of each so you office asking for things in more than one 1 Use the Arabie dialigue for writing practice.
+Choose and go in groups of two to a shop or the Get only small quantities of each so you brice asking for things in more than one 1 Use the Arabie dialigue for writing practice.
 Write